sergelogvinov/terraform-talos/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 However, there is no easy, one-click solution here.

 To use it, you must know what you are doing.
-You should understand how to work with tools like Terraform, Talos, Makefile, sops, and others tools.
+You should understand how to work with tools like Terraform, Talos, Makefile, sops, and others.
 -->

 ### Description